lee2sman/scripting_fall2020/week6/README.md

  - What is NPM?

 BEFORE CLASS: Windows users: Please install [Windows Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/about) OR [Cygwin](https://www.cygwin.com/).
 This will allow you to run Linux commands and browse the file system in your Terminal.
 Mac Users, you alreay have a Linux-like operating system and will be able to run Linux commands in the Terminal.

+## Homework - coding

+Make an extension for yourself.
+Follow the procedure to make an extension.
+It can be something funny, something serious, something helpful, or something strange.

+Start by brainstorming your idea.
+You may want to mock it up using glitch.com to see how it might look on an affected page.
+If your extension is for use on specific websites, use the inspector in the web browser to check out parts of the page.
+Perhaps you are hiding a specific class.
+Maybe you are adding text, changing all of the images, adding background colors, changing fonts, inserting a moving gif, making a favorite website easier to read, or removing its ads.

+Create your manifest.
+Feel free to start by copying a default one and making the changes that you need.
+Give your extension a name, a version number in quotes, and link to any needed html, js files.

+When finished, go to Chrome and open your extensions.
+Check to make sure that the Extensions are turned on (button in top right).
+Click on button to "Load Unpacked" extension.
+It should now be stored in your extensions bar.
+You can click on the pin to pin it to your extensions bar.
+Upload your folder (please compress it first) and a screenshot of your extension in use.